-An introduction to evolution, ecology, and biological diversity for science majors.
+An introduction to evolution, ecology, and biological diversity for biology and related majors.
 Concurrent registration in BIO152L is required.
+Students who do not require this course for their major (e.g. non-science majors) must get instructor permission to enroll.